Niyonkuru2/transactionTracking/README.md

 ---

 #### **Project Overview**
 WalletApp is a financial management system designed to help users track income and expenses, manage budgets, and generate reports.
-The system offers a user-friendly interface with features like transaction categorization, data visualization, and real-time budget notifications.
+The system offers a user-friendly interface with features like transaction categorization, data visualization, and notifications depending to Budget Status.

 ---